figuedmundo/TestAutomation/README.md

 }
 ```

-The Browser by default is Chrome and the ReportPath by default is the directory where the dlls are executed.
+The Browser by default is Chrome and the ReportPath by default is "TestAutomation.TestCases/TestResults/".
 To set up the Report Path make sure that the user has write privileges.

 ## Usage